 Rah Herrington made history by being the first performer to win multiple Diamond Mask Awards–one for Leonardo in Exit Prima Donna and one for Vera McGregor in Famous Last Words–in her debut production year (2018).

-Devanne Fredette is the longest-performing actor for Master Mystery Productions, having been in fourteen shows total: The Last Garden Party, Bury Me in Paris, Ode to Agatha, The Silent City, Exit Prima Donna, Famous Last Words, What Happens at Sundown, Mutiny on the Sea Witch, Eat Cake, Lenore Nevermore, Regions Beyond, Mum’s the Word, Unlucky Seven, and Close Encounters of the Hairy Kind 2022 Revival.
+Devanne Fredette is the longest-performing actor for Master Mystery Productions, having worked eighteen shows total: The Last Garden Party, Bury Me in Paris, Ode to Agatha, The Silent City, Exit Prima Donna, Famous Last Words, What Happens at Sundown, Mutiny on the Sea Witch, Eat Cake, Lenore Nevermore, Regions Beyond, Mum’s the Word, Unlucky Seven, Close Encounters of the Hairy Kind 2022 Revival, How to Solve a Murder, Shelf Life, Murder at the Red Fez 2025 Revival, and Malice in Wonderland.

 Monica Dwyer became the first performer to win three Diamond Mask Awards (Wilhelmina Blake, Bury Me in Paris; Simone Davenport, Ode to Agatha; Madame la Comtesse, Eat Cake).